-The bill's passage is the result of extensive negotiations led by the Attorney General and the strong support of a diverse coalition that includes the AFL-CIO, the American Lung Association of Illinois, the Citizens Utility Board, the Clean Air Task Force, Commonwealth Edison Company, the Environmental Law and Policy Center, the Illinois Coal Association, and many labor, craft and trade locals.
+The new law is the result of extensive negotiations led by the Attorney General, with the strong support of a diverse coalition that includes the Illinois AFL-CIO, the American Lung Association of Illinois, the Citizens Utility Board, the Clean Air Task Force, Commonwealth Edison Company, the Environmental Law and Policy Center, the Illinois Coal Association, and many labor, craft and trade locals.

-"We brought together this remarkable coalition of consumer advocates, labor organizations, the coal industry, environmental groups, utilities and green energy developers and we worked together on behalf of all Illinoisans to produce this important legislation."
+"We brought together this remarkable coalition of consumer advocates, labor organizations, the coal industry, environmental groups, utilities and green energy developers," said Madigan.
+"We worked together on behalf of all Illinoisans to reach this victory."